Las Vegas investigation finds more weapons, but no motive

 to help people determine whether their loved ones are safe.

-CNN's Holly Yan, Artemis Moshtaghian, Amanda Jackson, Sheena Jones, John Couwels, Amanda Watts, Paul Murphy, Jean Casarez, Shimon Prokupecz, AnneClaire Stapleton, Evan Perez and Lawrence Davidson contributed to this report.
+CNN's Holly Yan, Artemis Moshtaghian, Amanda Jackson, Sheena Jones, Chris Boyette, John Couwels, Amanda Watts, Paul Murphy, Jean Casarez, Shimon Prokupecz, AnneClaire Stapleton, Evan Perez and Lawrence Davidson contributed to this report.